Digital Mission Engineering (DME): Events and Time Components (Part 4 of 4)

 Problem statement

 Across the industry, the digital engineering process is becoming more complex.
 Systems of systems are changing and updating in different stages of the mission life cycle.
 In this series, you will address these challenges by creating a fully connected digital thread with a common mission environment at the core.
 You will design and test a new satellite constellation for persistent, stereo coverage of hypersonic vehicles across the world.
 You will address this topic in stages: satellite constellations, hypersonic flight, EOIR sensors, communications links, and triggering events and systems.
 The vision is to integrate the mission environment and operational objectives into the digital thread early and throughout the entire product life cycle.
 Through digital mission engineering, you are now capable of quickly evaluating the overall mission impact of the smallest change to any component.
-This lesson will look at event-based operations for mission or test and evaluation planning.
-You will be building on the previous scenarios to evaluate the series of events within a mission and how their dependencies on each other influence the overall mission effectiveness.

 Solution